vesoft-inc/nebula-docs/docs-2.0-en/connector/nebula-spark-connector.md

 !!! note

-    The values of columns in a dataframe are automatically written to the NebulaGraph as property values.
+    The values of columns in a dataframe are automatically written to NebulaGraph as property values.

 ```scala
 val config = NebulaConnectionConfig